 Fieldwork:

 Deploy 3 bio-boxes per reef approximately 1.5 – 2 months before field sampling during a low tide.
 Oysters should be excavated, and bio-boxes placed into the substrate so that the top of the box is level with the substrate.
-Fill the bio-box with oysters such that it resembles the density of the reef.
+Fill the bio-box with the excavated oysters such that it resembles the density of the reef.
 In high wave areas, bio-boxes can be secured with rebar or plastic dowels though in general, the weight of the oysters inside the box is suﬃcient to hold them in place.
+Bio-box locations should fall within reef itself, however, to avoid excessive damage to the reef, bio-boxes can be placed at the edge of the reef.
+Keep replicates several meters apart from each other.

-After the allotted time for colonization, return to the reef can collect the bio-boxes.
+After the allotted time for colonization, return to the reef to collect bio-boxes.
 This is typically done when other sampling is being conducted.
-To do this, lift the bio-box and immediately place it in a large enough tray to fit the bio-box.
+To do this, lift the bio-box and immediately place it in a large tray..
+For subtidal sites, remove the bio-box from the substrate and return to the surface to place within the sorting tray.

-Carefully pick up material and collect all associated fauna either using fingers or forceps and place into a labeled sampling container.
+Carefully pick up material and collect all associated macrofauna either using fingers or forceps and place into a labeled sampling container.
 Spend a good amount of time with oyster clusters as crabs can easily hide and be diﬃcult to locate.
 Larger crabs and fish can be noted as found and released alive.
+Within the reef, abundant smaller mobile fauna (polychaetes, amphipods, etc.) can be found.
+If possible, these can be collected and noted as present/absence, however, the focus here is on larger invertebrates (> 5 mm) and fish.
+Field collections of smaller species are time-consuming and often lead to underestimates.

 Once all shells have been picked through, the rest of the sediment and smaller shell hash can be picked through in the tray or sieved.
-If sieving the material, a 1 mm sieve is recommended.
+If sieving the material, a sieve size < 6.25 mm is recommended as that is the size of the mesh on the bottom of each bio-box.

 Sampling containers should have labels, filled with 70% ethanol in the field, and brought back to the lab to be processed at a later date.

+Material from bio-boxes should be returned to the where the bio-boxes were collected from.

 Post-Processing: